jaitl/jaitl.github.io/content/post/2021/05/08/task-estimation.md

 I estimate complex tasks in several steps.

+## Step 0.
+Completely Unknown and Uncertain Tasks
+A task can have a high level of uncertainty and you don't know how to implement the task.
+Start by looking for help inside your company to find an expert in the task's field.
+If you don't have an expert in your company and nobody can help you only one thing remains for you
+Do research of the task's field then implement a prototype for the task.
+In the prototype, you implement unknown and uncertain features.

+When you got rid of unknown and uncertain features in the task you will be able to estimate the rest part of the task.

 ## Step 1.
 Requirements Investigation
 When I have a requirements document, I start by investigating it.
 Then I discuss the document with the placeholders to avoid misunderstanding.
 Unless I have the requirements document I discuss the requirements with placeholders and write a short requirements document.